-Femininity and voluminous, lustrous hair have long been intimately related.
+Femininity and voluminous, lustrous, and thick hair have long been intimately related.
 You only need to look as far as Botticelli's Birth of Venus to see that sex appeal and physical attractiveness are closely related to a woman's crowning glory – and have been for centuries.

 Study after study and poll after poll reveals that men find long, healthy hair sexier and more appealing than shorter styles.
 In one report from the Daily Mail it was claimed that men rate long, shiny, natural hair on women as the most attractive, which is a very common response.

 Both men and women alike see long, thick hair as a powerfully attractive attribute for a woman to have; so what happens when your hair is not as full and healthy as it should be?